 Comparing the two types, ISOs generally have a better preferential tax treatment over NSOs.
 The exercise of ISOs does not create a taxable income, but you may owe an Alternative Minimum Tax based on your overall annual income.
 The IRS allows you to treat your total realized gain as long-term capital gains as long as you hold your shares for 2 years after the grant date and 1 year after exercise.

-For comparison, exercise will automatically trigger a taxable event.
-You will automatically owe income taxes on the difference between the fair market value and exercise price.
+For comparison, the NSO exercise will automatically trigger a taxable event.
+You will immediately owe income taxes on the difference between the fair market value and the exercise price.